 A curated collection of research, frameworks, and tools — organized by topic and mapped to The Impact Thesis Blueprint.

 The central question in impact investing is whether generating positive societal outcomes requires sacrificing financial returns.
 The research is nuanced, and the answer depends on the type of investment, the market segment, and how "return" is defined.
+These resources from The Impact Thesis Blueprint examine the evidence — equipping practitioners to build an impact thesis grounded in performance data rather than assumption.

 The academic literature provides rigorous empirical analysis.
 Barber, Morse, and Yasuda demonstrated that investors in dual-objective venture capital funds accept 2.5 to 3.7 percentage points lower IRRs relative to traditional VC — a quantifiable willingness to pay for impact.
 Berk and van Binsbergen examined whether ESG divestiture strategies meaningfully affect the cost of capital for targeted firms and found the effect too small to change real investment decisions.